Bandera de Estados Unidos

 The messages are intended as a supplement to the existing Emergency Alert System, which broadcasts alerts over radio and television.
 In addition to AMBER Alerts, the program includes National Weather Service, Presidential and imminent threat alerts.
 If you own a capable mobile device, you will automatically receive these alerts when you are in the geographic area where an alert has been issued.

-Fecha de Creación: Octubre 20, 2019
+Fecha de Creación: 20 de Octubre de 2019